Level-Rank Dualities from $\Phi$-Cuspidal Pairs and Affine Springer Fibers: Cyclotomic Hecke Algebras

-\item This is \cite[Thm.\ 10.1]{dm_06}.
+\item This is~\cite[Thm.\ 10.1]{dm_06}.
 Note that in type $A$, the Weyl group contains two conjugacy classes of regular elements, corresponding to the two cases of the theorem.
-The specialization is described there.
 The requirement that $\bbb{G}$ be split is due to Section 9 of \emph{ibid.}